-In addition, the GoB continues to block access to websites, and continues to restrict free speech and expression online, as demonstrated by its recent arrest of four Twitter users for allegedly "defaming" the king.
-96
+In addition, the GoB continues to block access to websites, and continues to restrict free speech and expression online, as demonstrated by its arrest of four Twitter users in late 2012 for allegedly "defaming" the king.
+100

 Despite the GoB's claims of progress on the relaxation of censorship, little actual progress appears to have been made.